Board of Directors

 Cory is a fifth generation rancher, following in the footsteps of his grandfather John Peavey, and father Tom Peavey.
 Cory remembers the early days of the trailing when his family would pull him out of class from Wood River Middle School to walk the sheep through town.
 In the Nineties, the sheep still outnumbered the spectators.

-Cory graduated from Boise State University and returned home to Flat Top Ranch in 2012, where he now lives with his wife Christie Peavey.
-Together, they help John run the flock.
+Cory graduated from Boise State University and returned home to Flat Top Ranch in 2012, where he now lives and helps John run the flock.

 When Alberto Uranga arrived in Idaho from the beautiful Basque region of Northern Spain in 1968, the 22-year-old Basque man went to work for John Faulkner, a sheep rancher in Gooding.
 Faulkner sent Uranga out as the herder's assistant, where he was expected to cook, set up the tent, move the wagon, feed the dogs, care for the mules and horses, and everything else required to keep 2,300 sheep on the move.
 He moved to Hailey in 1986, founded Uranga and Associates in Ketchum, and began to develop the business he is in today.
 He makes frequent trips to his hometown in Spain with his son, Sebi, 23, and daughter, Solee, 21.